Other timing system

 Predictive live tracking with reads from any timing system.

-There are two possibilities RACEMAP receives data from a timekeeping software.
+Therr are two scenarios RACEMAP receives data from a timekeeping software.

-Reads without the location.
-In that case, the readers' locations must be set in RACEMAP.
+Reads without the GEO location.
+In that case, the map editor.

 URL https://racemap.com/services/trackping/api/v1/timing_input/pings